phorton1/Arduino-teensyExpression/design/readme.md

 - an object to manage the **rotary controllers**

 Above that, the **expSystem** is the main active object in the system.
-It initializesa ll of the subsystems and does the bulk of event management, in one of three ways: either by being called directly from the teensyExpression.ino loop() method, or via one of two timer
+It initializes all of the subsystems and does the bulk of event management, in one of three ways: either by being called directly from the teensyExpression.ino loop() method, or via one of two timer
 interrupts: